 Walking the Middle Path is a dialectical behavior therapy (DBT) skill developed especially for teens and their parents.
 This skill helps to bridge communication between parents and teens to maintain a relationship during this challenging time.
 Learn what this skill is, how to apply it in your home, and how Sunrise Residential Treatment Center can help your family master it.

 Sunrise’s location in southern Utah is surrounded by the beautiful canyons of Zion National Park.
 Canyons are developed after years and years of water flow erode the rock and eventually leave a huge space between one rock and another.
-The same concept is found in families going through a struggle — including the struggle of having or being a teenage girl.
+The same concept is found in families going through a struggle — including the struggle of having or being a teenager.
 In time, difficult emotions and behaviors such as mental health concerns, drug use, eating disorders, depression, and self-harm can erode your family’s relationships.
-Before you’re even aware of exactly what’s happening, you find that your daughter is out of reach.
+Before you’re even aware of exactly what’s happening, you find that your teen is out of reach.
 There’s a canyon between you.
-Your communication gets lost or garbled in the deep, vast canyon, and you don’t know how to get to your daughter.
+Your communication gets lost or garbled in the deep, vast canyon, and you don’t know how to get to them.

-Walking the Middle Path skills can help you and your daughter build a bridge to one another; or, if you’re in a preventative stage, can even stop a canyon from forming.
-Walking the Middle Path will help you and your daughter see each other’s perspective and ease the divide to come together and work through difficult situations.
+Walking the Middle Path skills can help you and your teen build a bridge to one another; or, if you’re in a preventative stage, can even stop a canyon from forming.
+Walking the Middle Path will help you and your son or daughter see each other’s perspective and ease the divide to come together and work through difficult situations.

 What Does “Dialectic” Mean?